 - EMG: Muscle activity — used in prosthetics and training tech.

-The MAX86178 chip, for example, can measure multi-channel BioZ and PPG simultaneously — a capability rarely used in consumer wearables.
+The Analog Devices MAX86178 chip can measure multi-channel BioZ and PPG simultaneously — a capability rarely used in consumer wearables.

 💡 Optical Domain